 Built in 2001, the casino is run by the Pascua Yaqui Tribe.
 The resort is beautiful, with lovely modern exterior and pretty landscaping outside while the interior boasts a Mediterranean décor with the faux sky roof (like you see at the Paris Las Vegas), that always seems to work and adding ambience.

-The casino part of Casino Del Sol boasts 1,300 slots and 24 table games, including blackjack, Fortune Pai Gow Poker, Ultimate Texas Hold’em and Three Card poker.
+The casino part of Casino Del Sol has 22,000 square feet, and boasts 1,075 slots and 24 table games, including blackjack, Fortune Pai Gow Poker, Ultimate Texas Hold’em, Three Card poker, EZ baccarat, craps and roulette.

-Dining options include the requisite fine steakhouse, a buffet, an upscale Mexican restaurant, a “quick bite’ taqueria, an American diner, a Chinese restaurant, two Starbucks, and a deli.
+Dining options include the requisite fine steakhouse, (PY Steakhouse), Bellissimo ristorante Italanio, Fiesta International Buffet, the Asian-themed Ume, Moby’s beach diner, a deli near the bingo hall, and more.
 The Oasis Bar at the pool has your quesadillas, pizza, club sandwiches, and the like.

 5655 W. Valencia Rd.